 Do not talk bad about the other parent in front of your child

-2. Never directly or indirectly disparage the other parent in front of the child or allow others to do so.
-Even indirect negative comments such as ” if your dad paid his support we could go to the amusement park today” can be damaging to your child.
-Negative comments are emotionally damaging to children and can lead to depression, criminal activity, delinquency, alcohol abuse or mental health problems
+2. Never directly or indirectly disparage the other parent in front of the minor child or allow others to do so.
+Even indirect negative comments such as “if your dad paid his support we could go to the amusement park today” can be damaging to your child.
+Negative comments are emotionally damaging to children and can lead to depression, criminal activity, delinquency, alcohol abuse or mental health problems.

 3. Never use your child as a messenger to negotiate visitation or act as a delivery person for your child support payments.
-It is the adults responsibility to arrange visitation and you should never get your children in the middle of these feuds. (however, older children 15 plus can often work out their own schedule if both parents agree.)
+It is the adults responsibility to arrange visitation and the adults should never get children in the middle of these feuds. (however, older children 15 plus can often work out their own schedule, if both parents agree.)

-4. Be careful, what you say in all communications, Phone conversations are often being taped by the opposing party and text messages will be printed out and used against you in Providence Family Court.
+4. Be careful, what you say in all communications.
+Phone conversations are often being taped by the opposing party.
+Text messages will be printed out and used against the other party in Providence Family Court.

 Never act like an irrational moron in RI Family Court

-5. Never act irrationally or make decisions based on emotions only especially in a divorce case in Providence Family Court.
-If you are angry or infuriated step back and wait so that you can make a rational decision in your best interests.
+5. Never act irrationally or make decisions based on emotions especially in a divorce case in Providence Family Court.
+If you are angry or infuriated, step back and wait so that you can make a rational decision in your best interests.

 Child support garnishment